All Episodes

 Would I let them say Lucifer is Lord?

-I wouldn't want them to say it.
+I wouldn't want them to say.

-I didn't ask you if you want to, would you let them?
+I didn't ask you if you wanted.

-Would you let them interrupt your sermon and say Satan, the father of evil, is Lord and not Jesus.
+Would you let them interrupt your sermon and say, Satan, the father of evil, is Lord and not Jesus?

-No, I would not, because that would be disruptive to the service.
+No, I would not because that would be disruptive to the service.

 Well, if we were in a Bible study or something like that, yeah, sure.